peetklecha/oodux/README.md

 }
 ```

-#### Cletus.prototype.removeById(obj)
+#### Oodux.prototype.removeById(obj)

-Works just like `Cletus.prototype.remove` except that values on the input object are expected to be ids; removes the first element in each array that has the corresponding id.
+Works just like `Oodux.prototype.remove` except that values on the input object are expected to be ids; removes the first element in each array that has the corresponding id.

 ```js
 removeProduct(product){